 - You can also protect your whole workbook.
 Go to File > Info > Protect Workbook Structure > Password > OK.

 In this article, I have shown some easy methods to protect excel sheets from deleting.
 Take a tour of the practice workbook and download the file to practice by yourself.
 Hope you find it useful.
 Please inform us in the comment section about your experience.
-We, the ExcelDemy team, are always responsive to your queries.
+We are always responsive to your queries.
 Stay tuned and keep learning.